 Audio Accessibility was founded by Svetlana Kouznetsova, or Sveta for short.
-She is a user experience and accessibility consultant helping businesses increase sales and make their web, media, events more user-friendly and accessible.
+She is an accessibility strategy consultant helping businesses increase sales and make their web, media, events more user-friendly and accessible.
 She provides consultation and training to businesses about improving and expanding the quality and impact of their audio, video, and event communication.
 Sveta works with business owners, media producers, event organizers, corporations, educational institutions.
 Her TEDx Talk uncovers benefits of captioning access that increase audience and ROI for businesses.

 Why consulting services?

 Sveta launched consulting services because she has direct experience with deafness and wanted to increase awareness about abilities and needs for communication and information access to people like herself.
 She was born with normal hearing and became profoundly deaf in both ears at the age of two due to meningitis.
 In addition to this, Sveta has years of experience and expertise in accessibility, knows many deaf and hard of hearing people from different walks of life, and has been involved with many events and workshops on deafness related topics to be able to advise to businesses and individuals not familiar about accessibility for people with deafness and hearing loss.